Sub-Saharan African Collection

 - African Language Program

 - Hutchins Center for African & African American Research

 - African Studies Association (ASA)

 - Connecting-Africa: a portal to African research resources developed by the African Studies Centre, Leiden

 - Africa South of the Sahara: Selected Internet Resources

 A site at Stanford University, with extensive indexes of links by country and topic as well as a special link to Breaking News from Africa.

-A site at Columbia University, arranged by topic and country.
+- African Studies: a site at Columbia University, arranged by topic and country.